Kiev in the Golden Horde period: Political significance (1240–1300)

 In 1243, Batu Khan transferred ownership of the city to Yaroslav II Vsevolodovich of Vladimir-Suzdal.
 The first known governor, boyar Dmytro (Dmitry) Yeykovych, was in the service of Yaroslav by 1245, when Daniel of Galicia reportedly visited the Vydubychi Monastery.
 It is uncertain whether or not he was the same person as voivode Dmytro, whom Daniel had appointed over Kiev in 1239, and who (unsuccessfully) led the city's defence in 1240.
 By 1245, the Golden Horde conducted the first census of Rus' population in the Kievan region, in order to collect tribute.
 This is reported by Giovanni da Pian del Carpine (Carpini) and is also mentioned in the first redaction of the vita of Michael of Chernigov (as preserved in the Novgorod First Chronicle).

 When Yaroslav II died in 1246, the khan confirmed the right to Kiev and all Rus to his sons Alexander Nevsky (1249–1263) and Yaroslav of Tver (1263–1271), who did not come to reign in Kiev, but had their residence in the north.
-During this time, Kiev was adminstered by governors appointed by the princes of Vladimir-Suzdal.
+During this time, Kiev was administered by governors appointed by the princes of Vladimir-Suzdal.
 After the death of Yaroslav of Tver in 1271/2, the title of grand prince of Kiev was claimed by the Romanovichi monarch Leo I of Galicia–Volhynia (styling himself "King of Ruthenia"), as well as the Olgovichi of Chernigov and the Rostislavichi of Smolensk, while the Yurievichi of Suzdalia abandoned their claim to the Kievan inheritance.
 In practice, however, the Principality of Kiev was probably controlled directly by khan of the Golden Horde through basqaqi from 1272 until about 1300.
 Presumably, during this period the city was governed by representatives of the emerging local Ruthenian nobility, controlled by the basqaqi. or managed by the city's hromada (municipality).
 Mentions of the basqaqi in the northeastern Rus' principalities disappear at the turn of the 13th–14th centuries, while a basqaq under prince Fedor (or Fedir) in Kiev is mentioned as late as 1331.
 Nothing is known for certain about this reference, such as who this basqaq and prince Fedor were, and whether Kiev owed allegiance to the Golden Horde of the Grand Duchy of Lithuania at the time.